 St Clair Villa Museum & Archives

-Described as the ‘most beautiful work that has escaped destruction’ in 1924, St Clair Villa in Goulburn was built by James Sinclair (1806 - ?) known variously as a builder, contractor and architect, between 1843 and 1849.
-St Clair Villa is a unique example of an early provincial villa of the late Georgian period of a classical design.
-After Sinclair’s death in 1851 the property was sold for private use, over the years becoming home twice to the Mayor and post master of Goulburn, Edward J Ball, becoming a ‘school for young ladies’ in 1883 and from 1884 a private boarding house.
+Sinclair resided at St Clair until 1851 when, in financial difficulties, he left for the Victorian goldfields and was never heard of again and was believed to have been murdered near Ovens.
+In 1852, the property was sold for private use to the storekeeper, Joseph Bull and over the years, the house became home twice to the Mayor and postmaster of Goulburn, Edward J Ball, becoming a ‘school for young ladies’ in 1883 and from 1884 a private boarding house.
 Between 1896 and 1900 it reverted to a private residence, owned by the architect Ernest Boissier.
 It was run as St Clair Boarding House between 1909 and 1919, with the original furniture from 16 rooms being auctioned off in 1922.
 It was then bought by Horace Oliver Pursehouse in 1922 and remained in his extended family until the late 1960s.

-Today St Clair Villa is one of the oldest remaining houses in Goulburn, added to the National Trust of Australia register in 1976 and the Register of the National Estate in 1978.
-It houses important local archives and museum collections including textiles, domestic items, historic photographs, parish maps, Goulburn newspapers, diaries and journals from early pioneer families from Goulburn and surrounding districts, providing insights into the region’s rich historical past.
+St Clair is home to the History Goulburn group who look after important local archives and museum collections including textiles, domestic items, historic photographs, parish maps, newspapers, diaries, and journals from early settler families from Goulburn and surrounding districts, providing insights into the region’s rich historical past.

 Opening times: